fallen-icarus/cardano-loans/README.md

 Another potential risk-reduction method is to use data analysis on the public blockchain to identify burner identities *before* they are used.
-The process is very similar to trying to identify fake twitter accounts or fake github starts.
+The process is very similar to trying to identify fake twitter accounts or fake github stars.
 To highlight this, consider how a malicious person might mass-produce burner identities.
 The most cost effective way to "farm" burner identities is to create a bunch of new identities and have them lend to each other in order to create credit histories for those identities.
 In other words, most burner identities will have only dealt with other burner